simone84/aws-tf-lambda/README.md

 - The Action will run automatically for dev modifies
 ```
 Modifies on the following path will make the workflow run automatically:
+* This will push developer to merge changes in dev ASAP

 - 'env/dev/**'
 - 'scripts/**'